-Fat Head rolls are made from a low carb, keto, grain-free / gluten-free dough.
+Fat Head rolls are made from a low carb, keto, grain-free / gluten-free dough that is savory and light in texture.
 This recipe is not just a favorite of the gluten-free and keto crowd, everyone will want them.
 I brought them to a work potluck once since several of us are low carb.
 Everyone had them and wanted to know more and get the recipe.
-Furthermore, they were amazed by how great they tasted, and when I said they were 4 carbs each – they were in disbelief!
+Furthermore, they were amazed by how great they tasted, and when I said these cream cheese bread rolls were low-carb with just 4 net carbs each - they were in disbelief!

 Yes, You Read That Correctly -